udemy/js-tooling/packages/eslint-plugin-udemy/rules/README_TEMPLATE.md

 < A sentence or two describing the details of what this rule is trying to achieve. >

-## Rule Details
+## Rule details

-< Explanation of any existing arguments for the rule.
-Or a statement lack thereof. >
+< Explain any arguments that the rule accepts or explain that it does not accept any arguments. >

 The following patterns are considered warnings: